Azure-Samples/cognitive-services-speech-sdk/docs/usp-translation.md

 X-OsPlatform Identifies the name and version of the operating system the client application is running on.
 Examples: "Android 5.0", "iOs 8.1.3", "Windows 8.1".

-**NOTE** I would recommend to use the [speech.config](https://speechwiki.azurewebsites.net/partners/speechsdk#speech-config-message) message which provides more data about client.
+**NOTE** I would recommend using the [speech.config](https://speechwiki.azurewebsites.net/partners/speechsdk#speech-config-message) message that provides more data about client.
 The speech service could forward the data to the translation service, if the data is needed by the translation service.

 ## Websocket Messages for Translation Speech Service